Achille Pierre Deffontaines: Early career

-Born on 16 February 1858 at Bouvines, Deffontaines was from a family of farmers from the region.
+Born on 16 February 1858 at Bouvines, Deffontaines was from a family of farmers from the northern region.
 He joined the Ecole Spéciale Militaire de Saint-Cyr as an officer cadet on 30 October 1878.
 He was promoted to cadet first class on 22 December 1879 and to corporal on 21 March 1880.
 His graduation class was named for the Zulu race, which had recently fought in the Anglo-Zulu War, and he was commissioned into the 28th Infantry Regiment as a sous lieutenant (second lieutenant) on 10 October 1880.

 Deffontaines saw active service on campaign in Africa from 9 October to 15 December 1882.
 Promoted to lieutenant in the 87th Infantry Regiment on 12 July 1884, he transferred to the 101st Infantry Regiment on 29 February 1888.
 He received promotion to capitaine (captain) on 12 July 1890 at which point he also became regimental adjutant.
 He served in this capacity until 20 November.
 The following year, he transferred to the 11th Infantry Regiment.